-Please select the menu option Code Talker Profiles on the left to view biographical summaries and oral history interviews from the Code Talkers who have participated in the Veterans History Project.
+Please select the menu option Code Talker Profiles from the navigation menu to view biographical summaries and oral history interviews from the Code Talkers who have participated in the Veterans History Project.

 While a lack of official records has made it difficult to determine exact numbers, it is estimated that more than 400 Navajo men served as Code Talkers in the U.S. Marine Corps during the Second World War.
 Marine Corps officials and later historians have credited their work as a significant factor in the U.S. victory in the Pacific.